mangalam-research/wed/README.rst

 Current known limitations:

 * There is no ``html-to-xml.xsl`` conversion at this time.
-Creating one should be trivial but I'm concentrating my efforts on other aspects.
+Creating one should be trivial but I'm concentrating my efforts on other aspects of the software.

 * Wed currently only understand a subset of RelaxNG (through the `salve <https://github.com/mangalam-research/salve/>`_ package).